Jake McCarthy Player Props: Diamondbacks vs. Phillies

 Jake McCarthy At The Plate

-- McCarthy has two doubles, three triples, a home run and 10 walks while hitting .212.
+- McCarthy has three doubles, three triples, a home run and 10 walks while hitting .214.

-- McCarthy has driven in a run in six games this year (17.1%), including one multiple-RBI game.
+- McCarthy has driven in a run in six games this season (16.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.